usdot-jpo-codehub/codehub-readme-template/README.md

 A README file contains important information about the associated source code, files, dependencies and related details that make up an application.
 In order to leverage applications and their associated source code, members of the open source community rely on clear and concise READMEs.

+# Purpose of this template

+The purpose of this README template is to provide project teams an easy template to copy-paste into their own README file for source code funded, either fully or partially, by the United States Department of Transportation (U.S. DOT) Intelligent Transportation Systems Joint Program Office (ITS JPO).
+This template contains elements for compliance with the [ITS JPO Source Code Guidelines](https://itscodehub.boozallencsn.com/#/repopublishing) and README best practices.
+All required fields must be filled out in order to make source code available on [ITS CodeHub](https://www.its.dot.gov/code/) and track compliance with the ITS JPO Source Code Guidelines.

-The following is a README template comprised of best practices for what information users expect to be included within a README.md file and how to organize for better user experience, as well as requirements for making code available on the ITS CodeHub. **Pease feel free to copy and paste this template into your own repository's README space.**
+The goal is for project READMEs to be compliant, clear, concise, and informative for source code users.
+Please note that the CONTRIBUTING and LICENSE files required by the ITS JPO Source Code Guidelines are nested within this template.
+See the License and Contributions sections of this template for more details. **Pease feel free to copy and paste this template into your own repository's README space.**

+For a real-world example of an ITS JPO-funded project using this template, see the [STOL-AMS/TO-22-Improved-CACC](https://github.com/STOL-AMS/TO-22-Improved-CACC) repository.

 # README Outline:
 * Project Description